severalnines/docs/user-guide/mysql/backup.rst

 	- Shows the output when ClusterControl executed the backup job.

 * **Delete**
 	- Removes the backup set.
-If you remve the backup set, all incremental backups associated with it will be removed as well.
+If you remove the backup set, all incremental backups associated with it will be removed as well.

+* **Upload**
+	- Manually upload the created backup to cloud storage.
+This will open "Upload Backup" wizard.

 Restore Backup
 ..............